The Very Rev. Dr. John Behr, Director of the Master of Theology Program

 Master of Theology seminars—in selected fields of Orthodox studies, generally History, Patristics, and Systematic Theology—serve as the core curriculum of the Th.M. program.
 The seminars, which are rotated on an annual basis, are also open to qualified M.A. and M.Div. students (i.e., those with second- or third-year standing and a minimum cumulative GPA of 3.5), as long as these courses do not conflict with their program requirements.
 M.A. and M.Div. students must also meet the normal prerequisites for the course in which they seek to enroll and receive permission of the Associate Dean for Academic Affairs.
 Instruction, activities, and assignments are set to the competence and needs of Th.M. students.
 Auditors are not permitted.

 The thesis, written under the supervision of the student’s program advisor, must be based upon personal research and constitute an original scholarly contribution.
-The thesis is expected to be 60–100 pages in length.
-In other respects it should follow the guidelines given in the M.A. thesis style sheet, which is available online.
+The thesis is expected to be 60–100 pages in length and should follow the guidelines of the thesis style sheet.

 The fullness of the experience of an Orthodox degree, while available to all Th.M. students, is more easily accessible to residential Th.M. students, who are expected to attend at least one chapel service per day.
 They may of their own choosing become a member of one or more of the chapel choirs, in which case they are expected to attend rehearsals and services as scheduled.